crowdgames/cartoscope/README.md

 					}
 				 }
 			}
-			/XXXXX/converge-frontend is the absolute path to the front end repository for the project
+			/XXXXX/cartoscope-frontend is the absolute path to the front end repository for the project

 		3. Sudo ngnix -s quit to stop
 		4. Sudo ngnix to start with new conf file.
 		5. Sudo ngnix -s reload to reload with a new conf when ngnix is already running

 12. #### Start Project
+		1. Go to cartoscope-frontend directory and do: bower install
 		1. Go to cartoscope-backend directory and do: npm install
 		2. Do: npm start
 		3. Login to http://localhost:8081 to start.